launchdarkly/integration-framework/docs/capabilities.md

 The required `documentation` field must be a link to documentation outlining how webhooks should be configured in your service.

-If your webhooks' request bodies are non-empty, you can specify the optional `parser` object with one or more of `alertName`, `value`, and `url`.
+If your webhooks' request bodies are non-empty, you can specify the optional `parser` object with one or more of `eventName`, `value`, and `url`.
 The provided values will flow through LaunchDarkly into the resulting audit log messages when your service invokes a trigger in LaunchDarkly.

 Here is a sample `trigger` capability including all optional properties: